akolpakov/sketch-numbering-machine/README.md

 ### Basic

-`Number from` - From which number should we start numbering
+`Start from number` - From which number we should start the numbering

-`Amount` - Amount of pages generated
+`Generate amount` - Amount of pages to be generated

 ### Advanced